Misconduct Handling Measures

 (Established in 2021)

-These procedures apply to the two journals published by the Journal of Library and Information Service (hereinafter referred to as the journal), namely Library and Information Service and Knowledge Management Forum.
-They are formulated in accordance with the Publishing Ethics Statement of the LIS Press, the Academic Integrity Declaration for Authors Submitting to Library and Information Service, and the Announcement on Further Strengthening the Discipline Against Academic Misconduct by Library and Information Service.
+These procedures apply to the two journals published by The Library and Information Press (hereinafter referred to as the Press), namely Library and Information Service and Knowledge Management Forum.
+These procedures are formulated in accordance with COPE guidelines (http://publicationethics.org), the Publishing Ethics Statement of the LIS Press, the Academic Integrity Declaration for Authors Submitting to Library and Information Service, and the Announcement on Further Strengthening the Discipline Against Academic Misconduct by Library and Information Service.

 The Academic Misconduct Handling Measures include the following stages: initiation, investigation, and determination by the editorial department, determination by the journal editorial board, handling of the determination results, and completion of the record.
 The specific process is illustrated in Figure 1 below: